Zhiwei-Lu/UppASD-tutorial/content/switching/switching.rst

 TASK3
 ------------------------
 In this exercise, you will perform the simulation on precessional switching.
-Here you will use the flag ``do_bpulse`` to control the type of field pulse,  use the Gaussian pulse in this exercise.
-So set ``do_bpulse 2``.
-Then you can modify the parameter of pulse center and width of pulse for Gaussian in the file named ``bpulsefile``.
-Plot the average magnetization of **z** component as a function of time and compare.
+Here you will use the flag ``do_bpulse`` to control the type of field pulse,   Set ``do_bpulse 2`` since we use the Gaussian pulse in this exercise.
+Then modify the parameter of pulse center and width of pulse for Gaussian in the file named ``bpulsefile``.
+Plot the average magnetization of **z** component as a function of time and compare the switching process of different pulse.

 TASK4